 AT THE POOL

-• Children under 6 years of age who can’t swim 50 meters (164 ft = size of Olympic pool) should be kept in arms reach.
+• Children under 6 years of age who can’t swim 50 meters (164 ft = size of Olympic pool) should be kept at arms reach.

-• Children who are able to swim 50 Meters (164 ft) unassisted, should not be let out of your sight.
+• Children who are able to swim 50 meters (164 feet) unassisted, should not be let out of your sight.

 • Children should always wear US Coast Guard-Approved life jackets when near or on a body of water (pools, lakes, oceans, etc.)

 • Caretakers should not drink alcoholic beverages or use mind-altering substances while watching children in the pool, lake, ocean or other bodies of water.